Shirleyue/PIHG/README.md

 ## Contact
+If you have any questions or want to use the code, feel free to contact:

-Xinyue Jiang — `xyuejiang@hnu.edu.cn` (College of Computer Science and Electronic Engineering, Hunan University).
-Issues and pull requests are welcome.
+* Jiang Xinyue (xyuejiang@hnu.edu.cn, shirleyuue@foxmail.com),College of Computer Science and Electronic Engineering, Hunan University.